Primqd/emp-hackfest-2024/README.md

-# emp-hackfest-2024
+# Astros
-github repo for emp hackfest
+A simplistic and intuitive app for children to explore the frontier of space.